-All students accepted to the College must submit the following prior to enrollment:
+All students accepted to the College must submit the following prior to enrollment.

-- Non-refundable tuition deposit, which is deducted from the tuition, but is non-refundable should the student choose not to enroll. - Signed Consumer Release form along with the non-refundable fee (See section below). - Evidence of health insurance coverage.
-Health insurance coverage must be maintained while enrolled at the College. - Verification of required immunizations.
-North Carolina law requires all students entering undergraduate or graduate studies at any public or private college or university in North

-Carolina to provide proof of the following immunizations: Diphtheria, tetanus and pertussis (3 doses, one within the last ten years); polio (3 doses, only if under the age of 18); MMR (Measles, Mumps, Rubella) (2 doses or a positive titer); and Hepatitis B (3 doses or a positive titer).
-Cabarrus College requires the following additional immunizations: varicella (chicken pox) (2 doses or a positive titer), and two-step TB Skin Test for new students and updated annually).

-- Complete Physical and Emotional Health Assessment form to be completed by the student's healthcare provider indicating the applicant is physically and emotionally capable of undertaking the program in which he or she is to be enrolled. - Student Information Sheet - Evidence of course completion in Basic Life Support for Healthcare Providers/BLS Provider. - Negative twelve-panel drug screen conducted by a certified lab prior to the first day of enrollment.
-The test will screen for the following drugs: THC marijuana, PCP phencyclidine, BAR barbiturates, BZP benzodiazepines, PPX proposyphene, COC cocaine, MTD methadone, OPI opiates (including Heroin), OXY oxycodone, AMP amphetamine, MDMA ecstasy, and METH methamphetamines. - Fingerprint clearance: Can be obtained at any law enforcement agency. - Students enrolled in the following programs: BSN, BSMI Management Option are treated as non-clinical and do not have to complete the fingerprint clearance, urine drug screen, or show evidence of BLS for Healthcare Providers.
+- Non-refundable tuition deposit, which is deducted from the tuition, but is non-refundable should the student choose not to enroll - Signed Consumer Release form along with the non-refundable Background and Sanction Check fee (See section below) - Evidence of health insurance coverage.
+Health insurance coverage must be maintained while enrolled at the College - Verification of required immunizations.
+North Carolina law requires all students entering undergraduate or graduate studies at any public or private college or university in North Carolina to provide proof of the following immunizations: Diphtheria, tetanus and pertussis (3 doses, one within the last ten years); polio (3 doses, only if under the age of 18); MMR (Measles, Mumps, Rubella) (2 doses or a positive titer); and Hepatitis B (3 doses or a positive titer).
+Cabarrus College requires the following additional immunizations: varicella (chicken pox) (2 doses or a positive titer), flu vaccine (must be updated annually) and a Quantiferon Gold TB Test or a two-step TB Skin Test (must be updated annually) - Complete Physical and Emotional Health Assessment form to be completed by the student's healthcare provider indicating the applicant is physically and emotionally capable of undertaking the program in which he or she is to be enrolled - Student Information Sheet - Evidence of course completion in Basic Life Support from the American Heart Association.
+Must be AHA BLS Heart Code (certification valid for two years and must be current throughout program - Negative twelve-panel drug screen conducted by a certified lab within 30 days prior to the first day of enrollment.
+The test will screen for the following drugs: THC marijuana, PCP phencyclidine, BAR barbiturates, BZP benzodiazepines, PPX proposyphene, COC cocaine, MTD methadone, OPI opiates (including Heroin), OXY oxycodone, AMP amphetamine, MDMA ecstasy, and METH methamphetamines - Fingerprint clearance: Can be obtained at any law enforcement agency - Students enrolled in the following programs: BSN, BSMI Non Clinical Option, CRC, and MSN are treated as non-clinical and do not have to complete the fingerprint clearance, urine drug screen, or show evidence of BLS for Healthcare Providers.

 Some health and immunization requirements must be updated annually.
-Students should contact the College nurse to ensure that all requirements are satisfied each semester.
+Students should contact the Immunization Coordinator to ensure that all requirements are satisfied each semester.
 Failure to maintain compliance with immunization requirements may result in class/clinical removal and/or delayed academic progression of the student.